rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### POST '/categories'
 - Requires **Admin** authentication.
-- Create a new category in the existing category collection.
+- Creates a new category in the existing category collection.
-- Return an object with an object of newly added catogry and a successful message.
+- Returns an object with an object of newly added catogry and a successful message.
 - No arguments required.

 ##### Exmaple request: